redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

 This policy requires that HTPasswd is configured as an authentication provider for OpenShift, with a defined HTPasswd file that sets up the username to `labuser` and the password to the relatively simple `R3dH4t1!`.
 It then creates an OpenShift `User` object for this authentication source, and ties authorization as a `cluster-admin` to the user.

 Once again, we need to edit the file a bit per student pair.
 Here, just the `metadata.name` for the `Policy` object needs edited.
-Change the `#` to match your student number as before.
+Change the `#` to {::nomarkdown}<span class="studentId"></span>{:/nomarkdown}.
 You'll probably have to scroll up to get back to line number 5.
 Here's how mine looks at this point:

 ![Policy YAML](/assets/images/acm-policy-yaml.png?style=centered&style=border "Policy YAML")